 In Linux, this has led to technologies that want to avoid the risks of circular or broken dependencies.
 Who cares about APT, Yum, DNF, Zypper, Pacman, pkg, or even eopkg and XBPS?
 Who cares about ports, Portage, or AUR?
 Things can be different here too.

 In the old-school Linux distros, which are still a majority, there’s been an infestation with Snaps, Flatpaks, and AppImages.
 AppImages have been around longer than Flatpaks and Snaps, and they’re more universal, yet almost nobody uses them nowadays.
 Maybe that’s because Canonical is behind Snaps and Red Hat is behind Flatpaks (“The Future of Apps on Linux!”).
 They’re all crap, usually run sandboxed (Flatpaks are the most restrictive), and they make a hodgepodge from a typical Linux system.
 Furthermore, AppImages and Snaps remain compressed at all times, thus such an app is slow to start.
 Snaps also cannot always observe the GTK/Qt theming of the host system, but they’re forcefully pushed into Ubuntu (even Ubuntu MATE has several preinstalled Snaps, including the default theme and the Welcome app!).
+Even LXD must be installed from a snap file!
 The solution must be elsewhere.

 The naive approach started probably with distros like GoboLinux, in which each program has its own directory tree (portable app, much?).
 Screw the FHS!
 Now you also have NixOS and Guix System, in which packages are isolated from each other.
 Some advantages of this approach, beyond the techno-blabber (transactional upgrades and roll-backs, declarative system configuration, etc.): the impossibility of any package to break another package and, especially in Guix, the unprivileged package management.
 Why should you impersonate the root through sudo to install a package?
 To me, this looks something that could be seen by many users like an annoyance! (